gSchool/ada-developer-skills/02-testing/03-wk03-testing-exercise.md

 ##### !question

-Create the `blackjack_score` method in a TDD fashion by creating the tests you listed above and writing the method to pass those tests.
+Create the `blackjack_score` method in a TDD fashion by filling in the tests from the it blocks in the test folder, and writing the method to pass those tests.
 When you are finished submit a link to your repository here.

 ##### !end-question